PrairieLearn/PrairieLearn/docs/assessment.md

 ## Forcing students to complete questions in-order

+!!! warning

-**WARNING:** We **strongly** discourage the use of this option during high-stakes exams, as it can be very detrimental to student success.
+    We **strongly** discourage the use of this option during high-stakes exams, as it can be very detrimental to student success.
 See below for more details.

 Certain assessments might be designed to be done linearly, where each question assumes that the student has completed and understood the previous question (e.g., lab worksheets).
 By default, PrairieLearn allows students to complete questions in any order that they like, but assessments can be configured to not allow students to view future unsolved questions.